TAKE THE SUBMARINE TO PARIS

 Foyer: Design by Marie Qvist, Drawings by Benedikte Beate Hansen

-Amanda Friis Jürgensen, Freja Maag Behrend, Kim Svendsen, Mario Sifuentes, Cecilie Reshide, and Ane Winding.
+Amanda Friis Jürgensen, Freja Maag Behrend, Kim Svendsen, Mario Sifuentes, Cecilie Reshide og Ane Winding.

 The prologue to the performance can be viewed here.
-It contains graphic material and violent sequences.
+It contains graphic material and scenes of violence.

 Pictures taken by Thomas Peber Sørensen